THE STORY OF

 This was the

-"Perverted Piss-off 2" for two reasons: it is
+Piss-off 2" for two reasons: it is the continuation of the original

-the continuation of the original "Piss-off" broadcast, it is also the most
+"Piss-off" broadcast, it is also the most "perverted" recording made up

-"perverted" recording made up to this point in Cabel T-B history.
+to this point in Cabel T-B history.
+It was recorded on a 60 minute

-It was recorded on a 60 minute tape that was completely filled.
-Unfortunately,
+tape that was completely filled.
+Unfortunately, the original tape

-Fortunately, that would be the first and last time this would happen to
+poor quality copy).
+Fortunately, that would be the first and last

-a Cabel T-B recording.
-There is also a few other important firsts
+time this would happen to a Cabel T-B recording.
+There are also a

-for this recording: first "Perversion Hour", first appearance of "Ray Perry"
+few other important firsts for this recording: first "Perversion Hour",

-(later known as "Radical Ray" and "The Ferry"), first recording with Dino
+first appearance of "Ray Perry" (later known as "Radical Ray" and "The

-totally stoned, first "Editorials" (many more would follow), first mention
+(many more would follow), first mention of "P.T." (also known as "Prick

-of "P.T." (also known as "Prick Tease"), first "Blast from the past" (later
+Tease"), first "Blast from the past" (later to be done exclusively by "Howard

-to be done exclusively by "Howard Badsmell"), and first "consecutive" sequel
+Badsmell"), and first "consecutive" sequel recording (although this consecutive

-recording (although this consecutive series is only two parts, some would
+series is only two parts, there is one consecutive series that would go

 with Dino waiting for the first live broadcast from outside the radio station